-- Direct the burner torch into the burner port at a 45 degree angle, rather than at a 90 degrees.
+- Direct the burner torch into the burner port at a 45-degree angle, rather than at 90 degrees.
 By doing this the flame scoops around the inside of the kiln, rather than roaring into the center of the kiln.

 - Adjust the size of the flue on the top of the kiln.
 I was advised to partly cover the flue whilst firing to see if that helped boost the temperature.
 It was possible that I was losing too much heat through the flue.

 It’s worth mentioning that the adjustments suggested above also affect if the kiln is in oxidation or reduction.
 Reducing the amount of oxygen in the kiln will put it into reduction.